Image

 In addition, some vaccines need additional shots over time to maintain immunity; these additional shots are sometimes called "booster doses", help “remind” the immune system and maintain strong protection over time.

-Why some vaccines require multiple doses
+Why some vaccines require multiple doses?

 Multiple doses are needed for several reasons: